 What if I am already a DCJS-certified law enforcement officer in Virginia?

 Virginia Department of Criminal Justice Services (DCJS) Law Enforcement certified officers are processed on a continual basis, and the written test is waived for certified officers.
 Certified candidates must complete the Lawfit obstacle course in 1:36 or less.
-Email Sergeant Hill to begin the process.
+Email Sergeant Chris Menck to begin the process.
 Those officers who are DCJS-certified in a state other than Virginia must attend the police academy and are subject to the complete requirements of the non-certified hiring process.

 A qualified applicant must: